How To Store

 Step 4 - Storage

-Benefits of Drying Basils
+Benefits of Drying Basil

 Drying Basils comes with tons of benefits and we've enlisted some ways to dry basils further below;